open-and-sustainable/prismaid/docs/getting-started.md

 1. Go Package: Developed in Go, prismAId offers its complete functionalities through a Go package, ideal for integration within Go projects.

-2. Python Package: For users preferring Python, prismAId is also available as a Python package, facilitating use within Python scripts and Jupyter notebooks.
+2. Python Package on PyPI: For users preferring Python, prismAId is also available as a Python package, facilitating use within Python scripts and Jupyter notebooks.

+3. R Package on R-universe: For users of R, prismAId is also available as an R package, facilitating use within R and RStudio.

 3. Binaries: Standalone binaries are available for all operating systems and platforms, providing a versatile option for users across different environments.

 ### Option 1.
 Go Package
 You can download the prismAId Go package for developing your own software or review project.
-To add the package to yoru project:
+To add the package to your project:
 ```bash
 go get "github.com/open-and-sustainable/prismaid"
 ```